pronei/UE19EC339-Robotics/README.md

 ![gif of cube moving](demo_cubesim.gif)

+You may assume the cube to have a uniform mass distribution and that each force vector originates at its center of mass.
+Modelling the state for an object such as a cube is straightforward and involves only the most basic form of motion laws.

 ### How to run
 1. Clone this repo and `cd` into `cube_sim`.
 This is the Python package with all the necessary scripts.
 1. To view the demo, run `3d_cube_anim.py` with Python3.
-1. Once you have completed imeplementing `simulator.py` and uncommented the neccessary lines in `3d_cube_anim.py`, run `3d_cube_anim.py` again.
+1. Once you have completed implementing `simulator.py` and uncommented the neccessary lines in `3d_cube_anim.py`, run `3d_cube_anim.py` again.

 ### Implementation details in `simulator.py`